softwareByAndi/notes-statistics-and-ai/llm/CURRENT_OUTLINE.md

     return generated_text
 ```

+#### Temperature Sampling

-######## Temperature SamplingNotice the `temperature` parameter in our text generation function.
-This controls the randomness of the generated text:- Lower temperature (e.g., 0.2) makes the model more conservative, picking the most likely characters
+Notice the `temperature` parameter in our text generation function.
+This controls the randomness of the generated text:

+- Lower temperature (e.g., 0.2) makes the model more conservative, picking the most likely characters
 - Higher temperature (e.g., 1.5) makes the model more creative but potentially less coherent
 - A temperature of 1.0 uses the exact probabilities from the model